-Make it a practice to always be aware of your surroundings and don't put yourself in an unsafe situation.
+Always be aware of your surroundings and do not put yourself in an unsafe situation.
 Be aware of the impact of alcohol and other drugs on your judgment, especially when out in public places, in transit or with people you don't know.
-Remember -
+Remember - a) Walk in a group or with a friend(s) you know well, especially after dark or late night classes.

-- a) Walk in a group or with a friend(s) you know well, especially after dark or late night classes. - b) Be alert and aware of your surroundings, both inside buildings and on the street. - c) Avoid deserted areas, parking lots, laundry rooms, and other poorly lit locations. - d) If you feel unsafe or uncomfortable get to an occupied store or an area where others are present. - e) Use elevators, stairs and restrooms in well trafficked areas. - f) Keep apartment doors and windows locked. - g) Always close your shades or blinds at night. - h) Always know where to go for help.
+- b) Be alert and aware of your surroundings, both inside buildings and on the street. - c) Avoid deserted areas, parking lots, laundry rooms, and other poorly lit locations. - d) If you feel unsafe or uncomfortable get to an occupied store or an area where others are present. - e) Use elevators, stairs and restrooms in well trafficked areas. - f) Keep apartment doors and windows locked. - g) Always close your shades or blinds at night. - h) Always know where to go for help.